linera-io/linera-protocol/roadmap/src/overview.md

 In general, the highest priority should be given to the milestones and tasks that de-risk the project:

-1. by confirming technical assumptions (or "bets") in our designs,
+1. by confirming technical assumptions ("big bets") in our designs,

-2. by validating the expected benefits of a minimum viable product (MVP),
+2. by validating the expected benefits of a Minimum Viable Product (MVP),

 3. by making it easier to communicate about our work and build a community around us.